About Course

 Associate Professor, Engineering, Singapore Institute of Technology

-Assistant Professor, Food, Chemical and Biotechnology, Singapore Institute of Technology
+Assistant Professor, Singapore Institute of Technology

 Lead Maritime Decarbonisation Consultant, Lloyd's Register